maxwharris/eConfig/README.md

 when highlighting existing key:

--right click to show options (edit/new/delete)
+- right click to show options (edit/new/delete)

--cmd+N to add new key/value below (automatically adds previous parent)
+- cmd+N to add new key/value below (automatically adds previous parent)